Where I work

 Developing the singing voice is a more gradual process which takes longer.
 We have, in effect, to build the instrument whilst at the same time learn to play it.
 Most beginning pupils come for weekly lessons whilst more experienced singers may come for a shorter period of lessons before an audition, competition or performance.

-I work mostly with older children and young adults from around 15 to 16 years, but am always happy to consider taking younger pupils for exam, audition or school/college entrance preparation and for certain speech or articulation difficulties.
+I work mostly with older children and young adults from around 15 to 16 years, but am always happy to consider taking younger pupils from the age of 7.
 If you are interested in lessons for your younger child, please feel free to contact me.
-Different rates and lesson times apply.